ryanczm/Analytic-Musings/_posts/2024-03-10-crypto-stat-arb-I.md

 layout: post
 title: "Crypto Stat Arb Series I: Quantifying & Combining Alphas"
 category: quant
-excerpt: "This is a trading project from RobotJames/Kris, originally in R, translated to Python.
-A crypto stat arb strategy, with a net l/s tilt, based on cross-sectional carry/momo/breakout of the top 30 perpetuals by rolling volume out of ~200 tickers from 2019 to 2024.
-In the first part, these signals are quantified: factor decile plots, IC, decay, then blended into weights to simulate a frictionless trading strategy. "
+excerpt: "I look at some alphas for a crypto stat arb strategy.
+We use momentum, carry and breakout - simple price action features.
+I evaluate how 'good' they are: looking their mean returns across deciles, the info coefficients and how they decay over time.
+Then I combine these with 'hardcoded' weights to see the hypothetical returns of trading these signals frictionlessly. "

 ---